CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 There are two problems if you just use Project Diva as the source of knowing Vocaloid songs:

-1. Not be able to know new songs: Unfortunately, Project Diva is already a dead title.
+1. **Not be able to know new songs**: Unfortunately, Project Diva is already a dead title.
 Although MegaMix+ is released in 2022, it is pretty much a refresh of Project Diva FT back in 2016 with only 10+ additional songs from 2017 to 2019.
 Songs released in 2020 and after are not included in Project Diva series at all.
-2. Exclusive to Crypton Future Media's Vocaloid characters only: In another word.
+2. **Exclusive to Crypton Future Media (CFM) Vocaloid characters only**: In another word.
 Project Diva only contains songs sang by Miku, Rin, Len, Luka, Kaito, Meiko.
 Other characters like GUMI, IA, V Flower, Una, Kafu, etc are not included, despite they are also famous in Vocaloid history and have a lots of great songs.

 That's why playing one music game is not enough.
 We need a second one to fill these gaps.